slicingmelon/burp-ai-secrets-detector/README.md

    - **Entropy calculation**: Evaluates the randomness of the detected string

 3. **Filters false positives** by requiring detected strings to:
-   - Have a minimum length (15 characters)
+   - Have a minimum/maximum lenght
-   - Contain at least one digit
-   - Pass a randomness probability threshold
+   - Pass a randomness probability threshold, e.g digits, letters, uppercase/lowercase, special characters.

 This dual-detection approach provider high accuracy in finding both common and random secrets or API keys that might be hardcoded in HTTP responses.